 So, while passion might initiate a relationship, it cannot sustain it.
 Rather, the passion, phoenix-like, must be destroyed so that the couple can then sift through the ashes of their eroticism to see what is left (“oh look, darling – years of arguing about the washing-machine!
 And is that your elderly mother under that bit of charred pillowcase?”).
 Add to this how our culture continually positions both love and lust as things that are fundamentally for young people with firm bodies and no responsibilities, and the link between maturity and sexless, passionless boredom is complete.
 Of course we no longer have sex with each other!
 We’re old!
 Nobody wants to have sex with old people, including other old people!
 Evenings that used to be taken up with frantic, tender sex are now to be given over to discussion of the compost bin.
 Knickers will be flung into the laundry basket rather than over the bannisters.
 Sofas upon which we once clasped one another with vigour and intent are now places to sit calmly, discussing the relative health of our house plants and planning the euthanasia of our parents.

 As a society, we fetishize youth, and we fetishize novelty.
 Rather than patiently seeking new ways to explore a relationship with one another as it grows deeper and richer with the passing of time, we are, therefore, led to believe that a relationship (and certainly a marriage) will inevitably hit problems that the couple will be unable to solve, and demand compromises they are reluctant to make.
-One will, then, be faced with the following options: living alone; a revolving door of new partners, each one re-booting one’s sense of desire; or staying with the same boring old person, partly because by the time you realise how miserable you both are, disentangling yourselves will be both complex and expensive, and partly because that’s what adults do (‘[y]ou are expected to tough it out and grow up’).
-Thus are we sold the myth that the longer a relationship lasts, the duller it will be; a myth, moreoever, that many of the relationship we find ourselves in and that we see around us may appear to confirm.
+One will, then, be faced with the following options: living alone; a revolving door of new partners, each one re-booting one’s sense of desire; or staying with the same boring old person: partly because by the time you realise how miserable you both are, disentangling yourselves will be both complex and expensive; and partly because that’s what adults do (‘[y]ou are expected to tough it out and grow up’).
+Thus are we sold the myth that the longer a relationship lasts, the duller it will be; a myth, moreoever, that many of the relationships we find ourselves in and that we see around us may appear to confirm.

 It doesn’t have to be this way.
 I suggest that the passage of time is not the cause of this decline, but rather poor relationship skills and unhelpful, normalised expectations.
 I include here both expectations that are too high (expecting to feel the same butterflies in your stomach when your husband of ten years comes home from work on a wet Wednesday as you did on your first date when you had known each other for five minutes) and too low (thinking that the aforementioned lack of butterflies means that you no longer fancy your husband and that this is Just What Happens).
-Here is my theory, combining some of Perel’s ideas with Pirsig’s notion of an ‘intellectual scalpel’ and the Aristotelian notion that there is power in both taxonomy and calling ‘each thing by its right name’, as Pasternak has it.
+Here is my theory, combining some of Perel’s ideas with Pirsig’s notion of an ‘intellectual scalpel’ and the Aristotelian notion that there is power in both taxonomy and calling each thing by its right name, as Pasternak has it.
 The activities that constitute a relationship (any relationship) can be divided into two categories, which I’m going to call Joy and Maintenance.
-Joy refers to the intrinsic i.e. things you choose to do within the relationship, with each other, purely for pleasure.
+Joy refers to the intrinsic i.e. things you choose to do within the relationship, with each other, purely because you enjoy them.
 Here we might include dating (whatever that means for you); sexual encounters; conversation about things that interest you; any other activities and hobbies that you do simply for pleasure.
 Maintenance refers to the extrinsic i.e. things you have to do in order for your lives to function and that involve some sort of engagement with the outside world.
-Here the list might be paying bills, going to work, doing housework etc. (see Iron Get Hot Now for the division of labour favoured in the Filthy Comma/Giant Bear household).
+Here the list might be paying bills, going to work, doing housework and so forth (see Iron Get Hot Now for the division of labour favoured in the Filthy Comma/Giant Bear household).
 I’m using the word ‘maintenance’ because of Zen, but also because it carries connotations of necessity and regularity that I think are helpful here.
 However, we might just as easily use ‘admin’ (or, if we really can’t go five minutes without repurposing perfectly good words, ‘adulting’).
 The activities I am filing under Joy don’t necessarily always fill us with joy, and there are of course some activities (e.g. a family wedding) that could go either way.
 Similarly, admin doesn’t have to be dull.
 I am dividing Joy from Maintenance in terms of intention, then, rather than whether it turns out to be enjoyable.
 This is emphatically not ‘joy=joyful; maintenance=dull’, but rather ‘joy=things that are intended to be fun; maintenance=things that are necessary’.
 We don’t have to have sex: we choose to do so, because it is intended to be fun.
 Even if you spend the afternoon having sex that is, for some reason not enjoyable (e.g. wasp), sex is still classed under Joy.
 Similarly, we have to go to work: we agree to do so because it is administratively necessary.
 Thus, even if you enjoy your job enormously (and I sincerely hope that you do), it is still classed under Maintenance.

 The opening chapters of a relationship usually consist almost entirely of Joy.
 We go on dates; we make meeting for a coffee last four hours; we have sexual encounters; we meet each other’s friends.
 We spend time together because we want to spend time together.
 There is very little admin to be done, beyond arranging to be in the same place at the same time, and so we are using our partner’s ability to Be Good At Fun Stuff as the primary criterion for choosing to continue the relationship.
 We probably have very little idea whether they are any good at admin yet, because each partner is taking care of their own stuff.
 I suggest that my hypothetical couple (let’s call them Sandy and Lee so that they can be any gender) and all their friends would find it perfectly reasonable for the relationship to come to an end because there was a problem with the Joy: the sex was patchy or they didn’t like the same books, say.
 These friends would not, I suggest, be as supportive if Lee ended the relationship on the grounds that Sandy refuses to carry a wallet, doesn’t understand how to use an iron and can’t be trusted to pick up dinner on the way home, but that’s not going to happen in these early stages, because Lee doesn’t know any of that yet.
 Notice that the first set of examples suggests people living in their own spaces, pursuing their own goals and spending time together as and when they can fit it around their other activities, while the second set suggests a couple sharing a living space, a fridge and probably a joint account.
 This is because the balance between Joy and Maintenance shifts, subtly but inexorably, the longer a relationship goes on.